-Over the following short screencapture videos, he covers how to use the Pen tool and brushes to build a composition.
+Over the following short screen-capture videos, Charlie Davis, a London-based illustrator, covers how to use the Pen tool and brushes to build a peaceful countryside scene.
 You’ll also learn how to apply masks, and how to use textures from Adobe Stock to add depth and warmth.

-Davis took a mental trip to the country when he was asked to illustrate this scene, which evokes silence and solitude.
+Davis took a mental trip to the country to evoke silence and solitude when he was asked to illustrate this scene in Photoshop CC.
 “This scene is about getting away from the digital noise of modern-day life,” he explains.

-Once you’ve mastered the techniques here, you can apply them to your own artwork.
-And you can download 10 images from Adobe Stock for free to get started.
+Once you’ve mastered the techniques in this Photoshop tutorial, you can apply them to your own artwork.

 01. Begin your composition with the Brush tool

-After importing his initial sketch into a new Photoshop CC file, Davis begins his composition, using the Brush tool (B) to draw in major elements.
+After importing your initial sketch into a new Photoshop CC file, you can begin your composition, using the Brush tool (B) to draw in major elements.

-Davis works on a Wacom Cintiq – his graphics tablet of choice – and the majority of his brushes were created by Kyle Webster.
-(If you haven’t updated your copy of Photoshop CC, you’re in for a happy surprise – many of Webster’s brushes are now built into the app.)
+Davis works on a Wacom Cintiq – his graphics tablet of choice – and the majority of his brushes were created by Kyle T Webster.

 02. Add solid shapes using the Pen tool

-Davis switches to Photoshop’s Pen tool (P).
-He draws simple, solid shapes to build up the most distant elements of the illustration.
+Now, switch to Photoshop’s Pen tool (P).
+You need to draw simple, solid shapes to build up the most distant elements of the illustration.

-In this clip, Davis uses a combination of freehand drawing and the Pen tool to introduce the mid-ground elements of his illustration.
+You can now use a combination of freehand drawing and the Pen tool to introduce the midground elements of your illustration.

 05. Focus on the foreground

-Now Davis turns his attention to the foreground elements, which he colors in dark shades to enhance the composition’s sense of depth.
-To create the leaves of a plant, he draws one leaf with the Pen tool and then duplicates it.
-Next, he rotates angles and plays with size to introduce more natural-looking variations.
+Next, turn your attention to the foreground elements, which you can colour in dark shades to enhance the composition’s sense of depth.
+To create the leaves of a plant, draw one leaf with the Pen tool and then duplicate it.
+You can rotate angles and play with size to introduce more natural-looking variations.

 06. Add more plants

-At this stage, he returns to the Brush tool (B) to freehand another plant.
+At this stage, return to the Brush tool (B) to freehand another plant.

 07. Add highlights with colour

-Davis drew the general shape of the foreground bird with the Pen tool (P), and made it one solid colour.
-In this clip, you can see how he adds highlights with a lighter colour.
+Draw the general shape of the foreground bird with the Pen tool (P), and make it one solid colour.
+In this clip, you can see how to add highlights with a lighter colour.

 08. Add texture with masks

-Davis adds details to break up the flat expanse of snow in the centre of the illustration.
-Towards the end of this clip, he creates a layer named “tone ledge” and walks through a technique he uses again and again.
+Add details to break up the flat expanse of snow in the centre of the illustration.
+Towards the end of this clip, Davis creates a layer named 'tone ledge' and walks through a technique you can use again and again.

-He masks into a shape, then draws up against the mask to give one side a textured edge.
-This combination of freehand drawing with the more precise vector shapes and masks is a hallmark of his process.
+Mask into a shape, then draw up against the mask to give one side a textured edge.
+This combination of freehand drawing with the more precise vector shapes and masks is a hallmark of the process.

 09. Think about the light source

-With all the elements of his illustration now in place, Davis adds long shadows that indicate the light direction and time of day.
-These helps enhance the mood of the image.
+With all the elements of the illustration now in place, add long shadows that indicate the light direction and time of day.
+These help enhance the mood of the image.

 10. Add definition

-Now, Davis returns to the background.
-He uses the Brush tool to apply shades to the mountain-sides, giving them definition.
+Now, return to the background.
+Use the Brush tool to apply shades to the mountain-sides, giving them definition.

 11. Make it more organic with brushwork

-To give the appearance of a sun that’s low in the sky, Davis brushes highlights onto the edges of the forms in the illustration.
+To give the appearance of a sun that’s low in the sky, brush highlights onto the edges of the forms in the illustration.
 An added benefit is that the pixel-based brush roughens the too-perfect vector shapes, making everything feel more organic.